 Board of Advisors

 First convened in 1994, the Lovell Foundation Board of Advisors represents a broad spectrum of professional experience and personal passion for causes near and dear to the Lovell family.
-All were hand-picked by Lura Lovell, who remained active with the foundation until her death in September 2013.
-Five of the family’s close colleagues and friends have served since the foundation’s inception – sharing their expertise in the fields of law, accounting, asset management, education and mental health.
-This board also includes second- and third-generation members of the Lovell family.
-Geographically, the members span eight states – from New York, Massachusetts and Ohio to Arizona, Colorado, Oregon, California and Hawaii.
+The founding advisors were all hand-picked by Lura Lovell, who remained active with the foundation until her death in September 2013.
+Geographically, current members span seven states – from New York, Massachusetts and Ohio to Arizona, Oregon, California and Hawaii.

 “I have seen firsthand the impact that Lura Lovell’s passion for integrating mind, body, and spirit has had in inspiring an organization to provide important services in mental illness and in reaching vulnerable populations in healthcare.”More

-Longtime Tucsonan Bonnie Kampa, who has managed nonprofit organizations for nearly 30 years, is the newest member of the board of advisors of the Lovell Foundation.
+Longtime Tucsonan Bonnie Kampa has managed nonprofit organizations for nearly 30 years.
 Most recently she was chief executive officer of Interfaith Community Services, a Tucson nonprofit that serves more than 36,000 seniors and other individuals in need.
 That’s how she met foundation co-founder Lura Lovell.
 She credits the support of the Lovell Foundation for ICS’s significant work in integrating mind, body, spirit and community into its array of programs.
 This included producing two conferences and other programming that brought faith communities together around the issue of mental illness.
 The Lovell Foundation also supports an ICS pilot project – “Faith & Community Health Network” – providing non-medical services for patients transitioning from hospital to home.
 After 13 years at ICS, Bonnie retired in December 2014.
-She currently is chair of the Tucson Symphony Orchestra board of trustees.
+She served as chair of the Tucson Symphony Orchestra board of trustees from 2014-2016.